ese5160/a14g-final-submission-t24-team-that-cares/README.md

 · What lessons did you learn by building and testing this prototype?

+· If you had to build this device again, what would you do differently?

+We might consider abandoning the 5V booster circuit, as all sensors can operate stably under a 3.3V voltage.
+Some jumpers, especially those input/output jumpers for power regulators and buck circuit, will be adjusted to default to the open circuit (not soldered).

+### Next Steps

+We might consider adding a temperature and humidity sensor, attempting to utilize the built-in free fall detection feature of the accelerometer, adding more buttons to toggle functions (such as temporarily disabling the distance sensor and only using the accelerometer), attempting once again to replace the buzzer with DAC audio output, and processing more data in the cloud, such as readings from the distance sensor.

+### Takeaways from ESE5160

 Hardware: Learned multi-layer PCB design.
 Application of Jumpers and Test Points.
 Buck, Booster circuits, and power regulation circuits.
 Software: Learned I2C, UART, and SPI communication, SD card access, NODE-RED IoT design, use of FreeRTOS, and DAC utilization.

-· If you had to build this device again, what would you do differently?

-We might consider adding a temperature and humidity sensor, attempting to utilize the built-in free fall detection feature of the accelerometer, adding more buttons to toggle functions (such as temporarily disabling the distance sensor and only using the accelerometer), attempting once again to replace the buzzer with DAC audio output, and processing more data in the cloud, such as readings from the distance sensor.

-### Next Steps

-### Takeaways from ESE5160

 ## 3. Hardware & Software Requirements